tatenaum723/UARK-HAZMat-Capstone/README.md

 This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.

+* `HAZ-MAT Application` version containing the final UI, data display functionality, and Firebase link.
+This version has unimplemented Bluetooth LE code and instead uses a Kotlin emulator to produce the data displayed by the application activities.

+* `To open the application` download the files and copy the contents of the zipped folder to a new directory.
+The next step requires you to have the current version of Android Studio installed.
+Open Android Studio and click the "File" or "Project" tab then select "Open".
+In the file explorer popup, navigate to the directory your files are stored in (The folder should have an Android robot icon next to it) and select \UARK-HAZMat-Capstone-[branch name]\composeApp\src\androidMain to open the Android application.
+From here you will have access to all files.
+The application can be built and run on an Android emulator or physical device using Android Studio's built-in features.
+You will also have the option to package the app as an apk file for deployment.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders:
   - `commonMain` is for code that’s common for all targets.